10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 2. Makita 14-Inch Gas Concrete Saw

 The Makita EK7651H 14-Inch MM4 concrete saw changes out the two-stroke engine found in most gas-powered saws for a four-stroke engine.
-While this doesn’t lead to a direct increase in power, it does have a host of other benefits.
-For instance, you can use regular gas in a four-stroke engine, as opposed to the 50:1 gas to oil mix needed in two-stroke engines.
-That means you won’t have to mix gas and oil before use, and you won’t ever accidentally burn out the motor with the wrong ratio.
+While this doesn’t lead to a direct increase in power, it has many other benefits.
+For instance, you can use regular gas in a four-stroke engine instead of the 50:1 gas-to-oil mix needed in two-stroke engines.

 - Four-stroke engine